 Listen to Risa and Karl discuss the partnership between NYCEAC and the Legacy Project further:

 The RRIP interns also participate in special projects, such as social media initiatives, which they design in collaboration with NYCEAC.
 Several blog posts that thoughtfully explore important topics in the field have resulted from this student work: Summer 2012 interns, Jackie Santo and Ariana Wolk, wrote about depictions of elder abuse in the film Bernie; Summer 2013 interns Austin Lee and Laura Museau wrote a blog about the Academy Award winning film, Amour, exploring the nexus of elder abuse and caregiver burden; Laura blogged about elder abuse and ageism themes threaded through the Broadway play, Trip to Bountiful, starring 2013 Tony award winning Cicely Tyson; Summer 2014 interns covered topics including sexuality and aging, hit comedy TV show, Derek, and mandatory reporting of elder abuse.
 RRIP interns have also blogged for The Legacy Project, highlighting what they learned from interviews with older adults.
-Click on these links for blogs by Ariana ’12, Jackie ’12, Laura ’13, Austin ’13, Maddy ’14, Ryan ’14, Zoe ’14, Margo ’15, Rachel ’15, David ’16, and Melanie ’16.
+Click on these links for blogs by Ariana ’12, Jackie ’12, Laura ’13, Austin ’13, Maddy ’14, Ryan ’14, Zoe ’14, Margo ’15, Rachel ’15, David ’16, Melanie ’16, and Emily ’17.

 RRIP works in partnership with Ageless Alliance – a grassroots effort to build awareness about elder abuse and stop it – to work with the interns after the summer experience to conduct elder justice awareness activities back on campus.